On a Lustful Night Mingling with a Priest: Characters

 Shiori is Kiyotaka's loving beautiful wife and the mother of Takahide and Yukitaka.
 She is fully supportive of her children's decisions no matter what they are.

 Media

 Manga

 The manga is digitally serialized at W Comics ZR's Jun'ai Kakumei G! in June 2014 via W Comics.
 The first volume was released in June 2015.
 The third volume was released by publisher Seiunsha's Clair TL Comics in June 2016, and W Comics ZR released the 10th volume.
+The series ended on June 28, 2025 with 64 chapters.